Baklava Is Better Late Than Never!

 To make the honey syrup add your water, brown sugar and white sugar to a pan and bring to a slow boil.
 Lower the heat to a simmer and then stir in the vanilla and honey.
 Let the syrup simmer for 20 minutes and then take it off of the stove to cool.
 Preheat your oven to 350 degrees.
 Add the teaspoon of cinnamon to the nuts and mix well.

 Time to butter it all up!
 Take a 9 x 13 pan and brush it down very well with melted butter.
-I actually bought a new really cool brush, ISI’s dual basting brush.
-This brush made from silicone so it’s easier to clean than a natural bristle brush and is very heat resistant.
+I actually bought a new really cool brush, the iSi dual basting brush.
+This brush is made from silicone so it’s easier to clean than a natural bristle brush and is very heat resistant.
 I love how I can switch the brush head from one side to another for optimum use and differing brush angles!
 Pretty cool and very affordably priced at $4.55.

 Now that you have the pan buttered up unroll a roll of phyllo dough.
 Tip: keep a clean, moist towel close by to cover your dough as it will try out easily.
 Carefully take your first paper thin sheet of phyllo dough and lay it into the bottom of the pan.
 The edges of the sheet may be going up the side of the pan so just fold them back.
 Don’t worry too much about having a perfectly flat piece of phyllo either.
 Baklava is best when it is full of wrinkles and layers.